Actions

 msg

-Description: Assigns a custom message to the rule or chain in which it appears.
-The message will be logged along with every alert.
+Description: Assigns a custom message to the rule or chain in which it appears, and the message will be logged along with every alert.
+Noted that the msg information appears in the error and/or audit log files and is not sent back to the client in response headers.

 Example: